 So, how to keep your guinea pig healthy and entertained?
 You only need to provide them with joy and activities.
 Other said you reward them with the reasons why you also like them.
 You should nurture them with affection, companionship and – of course – treats.

 Guinea pigs are adorable, curious, intelligent and quick.
-You enjoy petting their fur and watching them chase a favourite treat.
+You enjoy petting their fur and watching them chase a favorite treat.
 Make a routine out of playing with the cavy and make sure it stays happy!